megheaiulian/io-object/README.md

 ## &lt;io-object&gt;

 `io-object` is a simple editor for javascript objects.
-By default, it uses `io-value` element for string, number and boolean properties.
+By default, it uses `io-value` element for string, number and boolean editors.
-The element can be configured to use any elements for property values.
+It can be configured to use any other element as property editor.

 Example: